Tips for Getting Through Customs Quickly at Cancun International Airport

 ➡️ Nizuc Resort & Spa (Hotel Zone)

 Nizuc Cancun does not have a free shuttle to and from the airport.
-However, you can book private transportation to make sure you get there when you need to.
+However, you can book private transportation to ensure you get there when necessary.

-It’s also one of the resorts in Cancun featuring rooms with private pools and it boasts some of the best restaurants in Cancun.
+It’s also one of the resorts in Cancun featuring rooms with private pools and boasts some of Cancun’s best restaurants.

 Address: Blvd.
 Kukulcan Mz 59 Lote 1-01 Km 21.26